 Statement on Sexual Assault

-UNC Asheville recognizes the importance of assisting students who are victims of sexual assault in regaining a sense of their personal dignity and control of their lives, and by providing guidance relative to future decisions.
+UNC Asheville recognizes the importance of assisting members of our community who are impacted by sexual assault in regaining a sense of their personal dignity and control of their lives, and by providing guidance relative to future decisions.
 Sexual offenses, and concern about potential offenses, obstruct the working and learning conditions which are valued and desired aspects of a university environment.
 The psychological damage created by a sexual assault continues long after the physical trauma has ended.
 No form of sexual offense will be tolerated or condoned at UNC Asheville.

-The following departments are responsible for responding to victims of sexual assault and for providing the necessary assistance in keeping with department protocol:
+The following departments are responsible for responding to individuals who have been affected by sexual assault and other forms of sexual misconduct, and for providing the necessary assistance: